Graveyard of the Atlantic: Outer Banks

 The Graveyard extends along the whole of the North Carolina coast, northward past Chicamacomico, Bodie Island, and Nags Head to Sandbridge Beach, and southward in curving arcs to the points at Cape Lookout and Cape Fear.
 This spot is known as Cape Point, which is the stretch of beach that divides Hatteras Island's north- and south-facing beaches.
 It is a very famous spot on the east coast, despite its fragile location.

 Cape Hatteras has been a deadly trap for sailors that have entered over the centuries.
 The stretch of shore is home to more than 600 shipwrecks off the shifting sandbars of the Hatteras Islands.
 The sandbars shift due to rough waves and unpredictable currents.

 Another danger was the Outer Banks "wreckers."
 Some residents of the Outer Banks, known as wreckers, made part of their living by scavenging wrecked ships—or by luring ships to their destruction.
 Horses with a lantern tied to their neck would be walked along the beach.
 The lanterns' up and down motion would appear to other ships to represent clear water and a ship ahead.
 The unsuspecting captain would then drive his ship ashore following the false light.

 During World War II, German U-boats would sit offshore and prey on passing freighters and tankers silhouetted against the lights onshore.
 Hundreds of ships along the North Carolina coast were torpedoed by submarines in this fashion in what became known as Torpedo Alley.

-In the twenty-first century, ships still have trouble in the area including the Bounty which sank off Cape Hatteras in 2012 due to Hurricane Sandy and a 72-foot fishing boat called the Ocean Pursuit which ran aground on Bodie Island in 2020.
+In the twenty-first century, ships still have trouble in the area, including the Bounty, which sank off Cape Hatteras in 2012 due to Hurricane Sandy, and a 72-foot fishing boat called the Ocean Pursuit, which ran aground on Bodie Island in 2020.

 Sable Island

 The title "Graveyard of the Atlantic" is also applied to Sable Island, a narrow crescent of sand that lies 300 km southeast of Halifax, Nova Scotia.
-There have been over 350 recorded shipwrecks since the HMS Delight in 1583.
+There have been over 350 recorded shipwrecks since HMS Delight in 1583.

 People believe that the island was first discovered in the 1520s by the European explorer João Álvares Fagundes, who named it Fagundes, but the name was changed by the French at the end of the 16th century to île de Sable, which means Sand Island.
-The island is little more than a 40 km long sandbar, although it does have a number of fresh water ponds.
-It is only 1.5 km wide at its widest; the highest point on the island is approx 30 metres tall.
+The island is little more than a 40 km-long sandbar, although it does have a number of freshwater ponds.
+It is only 1.5 km wide at its widest; the highest point on the island is approximately 30 metres tall.